nahuelsoma/angularjs-mystore/README.md

-This repository contains the project developed in the second and third part of the Angular course.
+This repository contains the project developed in the second, third and fourth part of the Angular course.

 The following is a step-by-step description of what was learned in each class.